Opyuu/cie-compiler/README.md

 ```
 * You cannot iterate using a non-INTEGER index.
 ```
-DECLARE x : FLOAT
+DECLARE x : REAL
-FOR x = 0 TO 10  // Unable to iterate using type FLOAT
+FOR x = 0 TO 10  // Unable to iterate using type REAL
     ...
 NEXT x
 ```